MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/postgresql-support.md

 [Azure Database for PostgreSQL](https://azure.microsoft.com/services/postgresql/) is a relational database service based on the open-source Postgres database engine.
 It's a fully managed database-as-a-service that can handle mission-critical workloads with predictable performance, security, high availability, and dynamic scalability.

-From version `4.5.0`, Spring Cloud Azure supports various types of credentials for authentication to Azure Database for PostgreSQL Flexible server.
+From version `4.5.0`, Spring Cloud Azure supports various types of credentials for authentication to Azure Database for PostgreSQL Flexible Server.

 ## Supported PostgreSQL version